Glorieta de las mujeres que luchan

-The sculpture was not initially intended to be a permanent installation; according to the feminists who placed it, the city could choose a different art design as long as it renamed the traffic circle with their proposed name.
+The sculpture was not initially intended to be a permanent installation; according to the feminists who placed it, the city could choose a different artwork as long as the government renamed the traffic circle officially the Glorieta de las mujeres que luchan.
 Since its placement, feminists have organized cultural events at the roundabout to honor women they describe as fighters, as well as men who support them.
 Many of their names have been written or memorialized on the protective fences surrounding the plinth.
 Activists also installed a clothesline to denounce injustices committed by authorities and society, and later replaced the original wooden sculpture with a steel version.

 Sheinbaum, for her part, replaced the Tlalli project and stated that the government of the city intended to officially replace the Monument to Columbus with a replica of The Young Woman of Amajac, a pre-Hispanic Huastec sculpture depicting an Indigenous woman.
 The anti-monument would be relocated elsewhere, an action feminists opposed unless their demands were met.
 After months of debate, in February 2023, Sheinbaum declared that both Justicia and The Young Woman of Amajac would coexist in the same traffic circle, while the Columbus sculpture would be relocated to the National Museum of the Viceroyalty, in Tepotzotlán, State of Mexico.
 To prevent further conflicts, Sheinbaum's interim successor, Martí Batres, installed the replica on an adjacent traffic island.